 It happens to the best of us.
 At some point in the photographic journey, every photo geek is going to run into a wall.
-Things get stale; you’ve plateaued.
+Things get stale.
 You’ve been shooting the same subjects with the same camera for too many years, and there’s no way to avoid the truth that you’re getting bored with photography.

-> But it doesn’t have to stay this way.
+But it doesn’t have to stay this way.
 There are things we can do to stave off the inevitable onset of photographic ennui.
-Traveling, shooting with friends or alone, and taking a break from the camera are all useful tools in the toolbox of every happy photographer.
+Traveling, shooting with friends or alone, and taking a break from shooting are all useful tools in the toolbox of every happy photographer.

-> But if you’ve tried all this and you’re still finding yourself a bit distracted, a bit blasé about this whole photography thing, the problem may just rest with your format.
+But if you’ve tried all this and you’re still a bit bored, a bit blasé about this whole photography thing, the problem may just rest with your format.
 Crop sensors?
 Full-frame?
 35mm film?
 Get real.
 That stuff is so dull, and puny, and pathetic.
 You need a bigger format!
 You need something with depth and charisma!
 You need to shoot medium format.

-> But with so many cameras to choose from, how do you know which is right for you?
+But with so many cameras to choose from, how do you know which is right for you?

 Here’s a list of five excellent medium format film cameras for shooters new to the vast frontier of medium format.

 Before we get going, you might be wondering why you should bother shooting medium format?
 Technically, there are some good reasons.
 Better image quality than 35mm, massive negatives capable of making exceptionally large and detailed prints, and a certain unquantifiable depth of imagery, to name just a few.